Taavet-X/Maze-Generation/README.md

 # Maze-Generation

-A basic implementation of Prim algorithm in python.
+A basic implementation of Prim's algorithm in python.